nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 TalentHub data are saved automatically as a JSON file `[JAR file location]/data/talenthub.json`.
 Advanced users are welcome to update data directly by editing that data file.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+<div markdown="span" class="alert alert-danger">:exclamation: **Warning!**<br>
 If your changes to the data file makes its format invalid, TalentHub will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to take a backup of the file before editing it.<br><br>
 Furthermore, certain edits can cause TalentHub to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>